Akihiro Kaneko: Krush Bantamweight champion

 Kaneko was scheduled to challenge the reigning Krush Bantamweight champion Taito Gunji in the co-main event of Krush 89 on June 30, 2018.
 It was Gunji's first title defense and Kaneko's first major title fight.
 The fight was ruled a draw, following the first three rounds.
-The first judge scored the fight 29–28 for Taito, the second judge scored the fight 29–28 for Kaneko, while the third judge scred the fight as an even 29–29 draw.
+The first judge scored the fight 29–28 for Taito, the second judge scored the fight 29–28 for Kaneko, while the third judge scored the fight as an even 29–29 draw.
 Accordingly, an extension round was fought, which Kaneko won by unanimous decision, with all three judges scoring the fight 10–8 in his favor.

 Kaneko made his first title defense against the WPMF bantamweight champion Junya Weerasakreck at Krush 94 on October 28, 2018.
 He won the fight by a second-round knockout, dropping Junya with a well placed knee to the body.
 On December 18, 2018, Kaneko vacated the title, as he moved up in weight to super bantamweight.